DiamondLightSource/volume-segmantics/README.md

 The input data will be segmented using the input model following the settings specified in `volseg-settings/2d_model_predict_settings.yaml`.
 An HDF5 file containing the segmented volume will be saved to your working directory.

+### Tutorial using example data

+A tutorial is available [here](training_data/README.md) that provides a walk-through of how to segment blood vessels from synchrotron X-ray micro-CT data collected on a sample of human placental tissue.

 ### Currently supported model architectures and encoders

 The model architectures which are currently available and tested are: U-Net, U-Net++, FPN, DeepLabV3, DeepLabV3+, MA-Net and LinkNet.